 The tacos were kind of disappointing.
 They did have a distinct taste to them but were slightly bland and required a ponds worth of salsa to moisten things up.
 As it turns out, my Spanglish-laden attempt to understand what the tacos were was misleading – they weren’t bull tacos, rather a certain cut of beef.

 We went back to the hotel to chill for a bit.
 James wasn’t feeling too well and wanted to lay down for a spell.
 He’d gotten slightly sick over the course of the day and was coughing and stuffed up.
 His nose was now a mucus faucet, it was gross.
 I felt bad for the guy but of course had to give him a hard time and tell him that he had Dengue Fever.
 We’d seen a handful of PSAs while we were in Tequila and Tepic about Dengue Fever, and he had gotten eaten alive by mosquitos the night before so… “I don’t have fucking Dengue Fever!”.
-“Ya dude, pretty sure you do.”
+“Ya dude, you do.”

 I got down to blogging while MacKay had a nappy nap.
 After a couple hours we heard a ruckus outside our window.
 Drums and trumpets, it sounded like a parade.
 We jumped up from the hotel beds and bolted out into the street to see what was up.
 Following the sound, we clipped along dodging people to get closer to the source.
-It was a parade of some sort after all.
+It actually was a parade of some sort.
 There were two groups, one all in red, the other in green.
 They had flags and some of them were carrying these small wooden boxes on their backs.
 In the boxes were these weird little dolls.
 The trumpets blasted and the drums kept pace.
-The red group finished their song and then the green started, at which point the two groups separated down to different streets.
+The red group finished their song and then the green started, at which point the two groups separated down two different streets.
 We never did find out what it was all about and have no pics either since it was all done in darkness.

 We left the parade to go into a farmacias.
 MacKay wanted to try and get some Doxy pills for the potential malaria sites we were going to be entering soon on the trip.
 We also thought it would be a good idea to pick up some multi-vitamins to supplement our all taco diet.
 No dice on the Doxycyclin, needed a doctors referral for that.
 The vitamins we got were these massive horse pill looking, vitamin B packed purple monsters.
 Hope they help.